The great debate: Is 'female architect' an offensive title?

 Finally, how can we get more women into architecture?

 AB: At our firm, we adopt a school, go in as a role model and say: "I'm an architect."
-We explain: "I try to make the best places and space for people to enjoy life in."
+We explain: "I try to make the best places and spaces for people to enjoy life in."
 I've gone into schools for 15 years twice a year.
 "Are all architects women?" one of the pupils asked me.
 My mantra is: "Women and men together make the best architecture."

 Architecture is a career for life, and a fantastic career for women.
 One of our senior architects has taken a full year off twice when she's had babies.
 She's welcomed back.
 We value all our staff.

 DM: Our office is 50% women.
 We don't have policies to keep women working, but when they get pregnant there is a conversation.
 "Remember to get the father to take all the leave he can."
 Tell the really good female architects to exhibit.
-Tell them, there is no being a male or female architect: you can become famous not as a woman architect.
-But as an architect.
+Tell them, there is no being a male or female architect.

+You can become famous not as a woman architect, but as an architect.

 Additional reporting by CNN's Zoha Qamar.